Mauliddin/Mauliddin.github.io/content/posts/intoduction/introduction.md

 My name is Mauliddin Nur Muhammad.

-I'm a student of Electical Engineering at Universitas Mataram, Indonesia.
+I'm a student of Electrical Engineering at Universitas Mataram, Indonesia.

 I love to learn new things and i like programming too!

 whith this blog i will shared my learning and project.